nodejs/node/doc/api/async_context.md

 changes:
  - version: REPLACEME
    pr-url: https://github.com/nodejs/node/pull/45386
-   description: Add option onPropagateCb.
+   description: Add option onPropagate.
 -->

-> Stability: 1 - `options.onPropagateCb` is experimental.
+> Stability: 1 - `options.onPropagate` is experimental.

 * `options` {Object}
-  * `onPropagateCb` {Function} Optional callback invoked before a store is propagated to a new async resource.
+  * `onPropagate` {Function} Optional callback invoked before a store is propagated to a new async resource.
 Returning `true` allows propagation, returning `false` avoids it.
 Default is to propagate always.

 Creates a new instance of `AsyncLocalStorage`.
 Store is only provided within a `run()` call or after an `enterWith()` call.

-The `onPropagateCb` is called during creation of an async resource.
+The `onPropagate` is called during creation of an async resource.
 Throwing at this time will print the stack trace and exit.
 See [`async_hooks` Error handling][] for details.